 Groundwater within the region is generally of good quality, with total dissolved solids below 1,000 mg/l.
 Iron is a concern in some portions of the Carrizo-Wilcox Aquifer, and calcium, magnesium and sulfate cause high total hardness in portions of the Brazos River Alluvium.
-Some groundwater supplies contain arsenic and radon.
+There are many naturally occurring constituents in ground water with arsenic and radon being two of them.
 The current maximum contaminant level (MCL) for arsenic in water used for public supply is 0.01 mg/l set by the Environmental Protection Agency (EPA) in January of 2006.
-Currently, most groundwater produced within Region H has an arsenic content below the existing MCL.
+Currently ground water produced within Region H has an arsenic content below the existing MCL.
 There is a limited area within the northwest part of Harris County where the concentration of arsenic in some sands of the Gulf Coast aquifer exceeds 0.01 mg/l.
-Wells are now constructed to not screen these sands.
-In some instances, consideration is being given to treating the water from older wells to lower the arsenic content below 0.01 mg/l.
-Shallow aquifer contamination has been reported from refinery spills along the Houston ship channel that affects groundwater quality and may affect surface water quality in Galveston Bay.
+Wells are now constructed to not screen these sands and in some instances consideration is being given to treating the water from older wells to lower the arsenic content below 0.01 mg/l.

-Radon is not a regulated constituent as a MCL has not been established for it.
+Radon is not a regulated constituent as an MCL has not been established for it.
 There are some areas in the west part of Harris County where isolated sands can contain water with higher concentrations of radon.
-Through geophysical logging to identify these depth intervals and by the use of well construction techniques that isolate the sands, production wells produce water with low levels of radon.
+Through geophysical logging to identify these depth intervals and by the use of well construction techniques that isolate the sands from providing water to a well, production wells are constructed that produce water with low levels of radon.

-Surface water throughout Region H is of sufficient water quality to be treated for municipal use using conventional measures.
-Contact recreation use is limited in the lower Trinity River due to fecal coliform bacteria levels.
+Surface water throughout Region H is treated for municipal use using conventional measures.
+Contact recreation use is limited in the Lower Trinity River due to fecal coliform bacteria levels.
 Growth in the San Jacinto River Basin has increased nutrient loading and fecal coliform levels in many streams, particularly Buffalo Bayou.
-Sand mining, in particular, has lead to increased nutrient loads in the San Jacinto River which can result in an increase in cyanobacteria levels.
 Likewise, nutrients, dissolved minerals and elevated fecal coliform levels have been identified in the Lower Brazos River.
-Also of concern in the lower Brazos River are seasonal low flows, which allow the tidal salt-wedge to reach municipal and industrial freshwater intakes in Freeport.
+Also of concern in the Lower Brazos River are seasonal low flows, which allow the tidal salt-wedge to reach municipal and industrial freshwater intakes in Freeport.